ccs-amsterdam/r-course-material/tutorials/R-tidy-14-strings.md

 In most cases, you want you texts to be stored as `character`, but many default functions (like `data.frame` and `read.csv`) store text colunms as `factor` -- while the tidyverse equivalents of `tibble` and `read_csv` use `character` by default.

+**NOTE: This changed in R 4.0, data.frame and read.csv now use character by default for textual columns**

 In most cases, in R you can convert object types using `as.character`:

 ``` r